Home > Blog > UWB Tracking: Unraveling Predictions and Emerging Trends

 Increasing Industry Adoption

-Prominent consumer electronics manufacturers, such as Apple, Samsung, and Google have integrated UWB technology into their devices.
+Prominent consumer electronics manufacturers, such as Apple, Samsung, and Google, have integrated UWB technology into their devices.
 For instance, Apple’s iPhone 11 houses the U1 ultra-wideband chip, showcasing the expanding incorporation of UWB in smartphones.

 Beyond consumer electronics, UWB finds applications in unique sectors.
 The National Football League (NFL) utilizes UWB chips embedded in players’ shoulder pads to track real-time location and movement during games, providing granular performance analysis.